Skip to Main Content

 Six Criteria That Matter When Hiring in New York

-Not every fixer delivers the same caliber of service, and in a market as demanding as New York City, the difference between a good fixer and an inadequate one shows up in every department of your production.
-Here is what to evaluate when selecting your local partner.
+Not every fixer delivers the same caliber of service.
+In a market as demanding as New York City, the gap between a good fixer and a weak one shows up in every department of your production.
+The points below cover what to review when picking your local partner.

-- Demonstrated experience with New York City productions of similar scale and format to yours
+• Shown experience with New York City shoots of similar scale and format to yours

-- A registered, insured business with transparent pricing and clear contractual terms that satisfy NYC requirements
+• A registered, insured business with transparent pricing and clear contractual terms that satisfy NYC needs

-- Established relationships with MOME, NYPD, union locals, and the city's network of equipment vendors and crew
+• Set up relationships with MOME, NYPD, union locals, and the city's network of gear vendors and crew

-- References from recent NYC productions that you can contact directly and ask specific questions
+• References from recent NYC shoots that you can contact directly and ask specific questions

 Evaluating NYC Experience

-Ask for a production list and pay close attention to scale, format, and recency.
-A fixer with deep documentary experience may not be the best fit for a large-scale commercial shoot with union crew and multiple street closures, and vice versa.
-In New York specifically, ask about borough experience — a fixer who works primarily in Manhattan may not have the relationships and logistical knowledge needed for shoots in the outer boroughs, and productions increasingly shoot in Brooklyn, Queens, and the Bronx for both creative and budgetary reasons.
+Ask for a production list and study its scale, format, and recency.
+A fixer with deep documentary experience may not be the best fit for a large commercial shoot with union crew and many street closures, and the reverse holds too.
+In New York, ask about borough experience.
+A fixer who works mostly in Manhattan may lack the ties and logistical know-how needed for shoots in the outer boroughs, and more productions now film in Brooklyn, Queens, and the Bronx for both creative and budget reasons.
 Request references and actually call them.
-Ask about problem-solving ability, budget accuracy, communication quality under pressure, and whether the reference would hire the fixer again for a similar production.
+Ask about problem-solving, budget accuracy, communication under pressure, and whether they would hire the fixer again for a similar production.

 Assessing Professionalism and Infrastructure

-A reliable New York fixer or production service company should be a registered business with production insurance that meets the city's requirements, clear contractual terms, and the infrastructure to support your production's scale.
-They should provide itemized budgets, not vague estimates.
-They should respond promptly and with substance during the quoting process.
-Be cautious of anyone who cannot provide proof of insurance, a registered business address, or a clear contract — a fixer in New York handles significant budgets and logistical responsibilities in one of the most regulated and litigious production environments in the world.
-Professionalism is the minimum threshold, not a differentiator.
+A reliable New York fixer or shoot service firm should be a registered business with production insurance that meets the city's needs, clear contract terms, and the setup to support your production's scale.
+They should give itemized budgets, not vague guesses.
+They should reply fast and with substance during the quoting process.
+Be wary of anyone who cannot show proof of insurance, a registered business address, or a clear contract.
+A fixer in New York handles major budgets and heavy duties in one of the most regulated and litigious production markets in the world.
+Professionalism is the floor here, not a selling point.

 Testing the Relationship Before You Commit

-The initial inquiry is your clearest window into the working relationship.
-Does the fixer ask detailed questions about your project before quoting, or do they throw a number at you immediately?
-Do they offer location alternatives you had not considered based on their local knowledge?
-Do they flag potential scheduling conflicts with city events, seasonal challenges, or permit bottlenecks?
-The best New York fixers push back constructively — telling you that your preferred location requires six weeks of lead time instead of three, suggesting a more camera-friendly block two streets over, or pointing out that your planned shoot date coincides with the marathon route.
-That kind of honest, proactive partnership is what separates a functional fixer from an exceptional one.
+The first inquiry is your clearest window into the working relationship.
+Does the fixer ask detailed questions about your project before quoting, or do they just throw a number at you?
+Do they offer location options you had not considered, drawn from their local knowledge?
+Do they flag likely clashes with city events, seasonal hurdles, or permit bottlenecks?
+The best New York fixers push back in a helpful way.
+They will tell you that your chosen location needs six weeks of lead time instead of three, point you to a more camera-friendly block two streets over, or note that your planned shoot date falls on the marathon route.
+That kind of honest, proactive partnership is what sets a working fixer apart from a top one.

 ACT 07